captionpoint/captionpoint-plays/THE-ROOMMATE.md

 I don't do the phone thing anymore.
 ---
 ## SHARON:
-I bet rd be good, talldng to somebody on the phone.
+I bet I'd be good, talking to somebody on the phone.
 ---
 ## ROBYN:
 I don't do any of this anymore.
 ---
 ## SHARON:
 Like you don't smoke anymore?

 (Beat.)
 ---
 ## ROBYN:
 That's not fair.
 ---
 ## SHARON:
-I'm sorry.
+I'm sorry
 ---
 ## ROBYN:
 Those are entirely different things.
 ---
 ## SHARON:
 I know.
-You're right, I know.
+You ' r e right, I know.
 Look.
 All I'm saying is
 how
 exactly
+rMn'n
+63
 did you do it -
 when you did it
 (which you no longer do)?
 (Beat.)